trgrimm/trgrimm.github.io/_pages/publications.md

 **Grimm, T. R.**, Branch, A., Thompson, K. A., Salveson, A., Hering, A. S., Newhart, K. B. (2023+).
 Long-term statistical process monitoring of an ultrafiltration water treatment process.

-## Submitted
+## Under Review

 **Grimm, T. R.**, Newhart, K. B., Hering, A. S. (2023+).
-Nonparametric threshold estimation of autocorrelated statistics in multivariate statistical process monitoring. *Under review*.
+Nonparametric threshold estimation of autocorrelated statistics in multivariate statistical process monitoring.

 ## In Revision